-Under our partnership agreement, we have agreed to register for resale under the U.S. Securities Act of 1933 and applicable state securities laws any common units, subordinated units or other partnership securities proposed to be sold by our general partner or any of its affiliates or their assignees if an exemption from the registration requirements is not otherwise available or advisable.
+Under our partnership agreement, we have agreed to register for resale under the Securities Act and applicable state securities laws any common units or other partnership securities proposed to be sold by our general partner or any of its affiliates or their assignees if an exemption from the registration requirements is not otherwise available or advisable.
 These registration rights continue for two years following any withdrawal or removal of Teekay Offshore GP L.L.C. as our general partner.
 We are obligated to pay all expenses incidental to the registration, excluding underwriting discounts and commissions.